kja140/kja140.github.io/README.md

-# Bebop7c.github.io
+# kja140.github.io

 This repository hosts a simple personal website summarising university and personal projects.

-The page is served via [GitHub Pages](https://pages.github.com/).
+Link to the page here: kja140.github.io

 ## Development
 Edit `index.html` to update the content.
 Commit changes and push to the `main` branch to publish.